Transfer Assistance Home

 An official evaluation of transfer credit will be completed once USA receives all final official documents and students can view transferred credit within 5 -7 business days via the unofficial transcript on PAWs.

-Students may earn alternative college credit from High School, AP, CLEP, Military Service, IB, GCE/A-Level Exams, Cambridge International Exams and Credit by Examination.
+Students may earn alternative college credit from High School, Advanced Placement Program (AP), College Level Examination Program (CLEP), Military Service, International Baccalaureate (IB), GCE/A-Level Exams, Cambridge International Exams and Credit by Examination.
+No more than a combined total of 25% of the total credits required for the degree will be allowed for credit received through CLEP, AP, credit by examination, correspondence courses, military service school courses, and other approved non-collegiate-sponsored programs.
 Additionally, students who score a minimum ACT English score of 27 or SAT verbal score of 550 will be exempt from taking English 101.
 Official scores should be mailed to the Office of Admissions for exemption to be granted.
 In some major programs, the hours must be replaced with another course.

 Students who score a minimum ACT English score of 27 or SAT verbal score of 610 will be exempt from taking English 101.
 Official scores should be mailed to the Office of Admissions for exemption to be granted.
 In some major programs, the hours must be replaced with another course.

-Students who have questions about Reverse Transfer should contact the Office of the University Registrar.
-Students must have a signed agreement to participate in Reverse Transfer.
+Students who have questions about Reverse Transfer should contact the Office of the Registrar.